 Working (and Living) on the Edge: Grand Canyon’s Unusual Occupations

-From mule wrangling to ranching on the canyon floor, specialty jobs require employees with the right stuff
+From mule wrangling to ranching on the canyon floor, specialty jobs require employees with the right stuff.

 Granted it’s not the perfect jobsite for everyone.
-From members of the executive teams to employees in restaurants, retail, lodging, and stables, each has to physically adapt to its high desert elevation (approximately 7,000 feet at the South Rim) and mentally adjust to its remote location (roughly 225 miles north of Phoenix and 260 miles east of Las Vegas).
+From members of the leadership team to employees in restaurants, retail, lodging, and stables, each has to physically adapt to Grand Canyon’s high desert elevation (approximately 7,000 feet at the South Rim) and mentally adjust to its remote location (roughly 225 miles north of Phoenix and 260 miles east of Las Vegas).
 While this suggests it could be a lonely existence, each year more than six million visitors arrive to experience Grand Canyon’s unique and majestic environment.
-And considering it takes a significant number of people to staff a park that covers nearly 2,000 square miles, there are always new hires to become future friends.
+Considering it takes a significant number of people to staff a park that covers nearly 2,000 square miles, there are always new hires to become future friends.

 Getting to the Bottom of It: Phantom Ranch Maintenance and Historic Preservation Crew

 One mile down, roughly three dozen employees – united by a shared sense of independence, ingenuity, and adventure – work at the bottom of the canyon as they tend to all of the services a resort requires: cooking, cleaning, housekeeping, entertainment, maintenance, laundry, and retail sales.
 These are the employees of Phantom Ranch, the rustic and historic lodging located on the floor of the Grand Canyon.

 Two roles, in particular, require a special degree of flexibility and knowledge: facility craftsperson and historic preservation staff.